-Since 1993, the CFS program has distributed refurbished computers to schools, libraries, not-for-profit organizations, Indigenous communities and eligible low-income individuals, helping millions of Canadians access the resources and skills they need.
+Since 1993, the Computers for Schools Plus (CFS+) program has distributed refurbished computers to schools, libraries, not-for-profit organizations, Indigenous communities and eligible low-income individuals, helping millions of Canadians access the resources and skills they need.

 Making technology and digital skills accessible.

 “Computers are literacy and one of the foundations of all the community centres.
 We have a computer lab, sourced from CFS.
 Without that partnership, we would not be able to have that resource to offer the residents in our communities, to reach whatever goal they have.”

 “CFS refurbishes computers, but it also offers opportunities that allow for social inclusion.
 That’s the hidden facet of the program.
 It’s building self-esteem, shaping individuals… Often, it’s giving people a new start.”

 Promoting a circular economy by refurbishing e-waste.